anaatl/conflicts/README.md

-# changes on change-1 branch
+# changes on change-1 branch - new info